 Oxeye daisy (Leucanthemum vulgare) is a perennial wildflower considered to be especially cheerful and mystical in the eyes of many plant lovers.
 Growing on roadsides and woodland edges across North America, this Europe and Asia native can roam freely in the garden and add a touch of the mystical to many landscapes.
-Part of the Asteraceae family, also known as the Aster family, the flower heads look similar to the Shasta Daisy (Leucanthemum x superbum) but they are smaller, measuring only two inches across.
+Part of the Asteraceae family, also known as the Aster family, the flower heads look similar to the Shasta Daisy (Leucanthemum x superbum) but they are smaller, measuring only one to three inches across.
 The Latin name Leucanthemum likely originated from the ancient Greek word "leucos," which means white, as blooms come in a bright white showcasing a bold goldish-yellow center.
 Particularly in France, the oxeye daisy was thought to be connected to divination.
 Around this theme of divine timing and wisdom, petals are still picked to play the modern game of "he loves me, he loves me not" to determine luck in love.

 Growing erect in form, plants grow 1-3 ft. tall and 1-2 ft. wide.
 This herbaceous perennial has broadleaf evergreen foliage that is finely textured.
 Leaves measure 1 to 5 inches across, toothed and deeply cut, with the longer leaves at the plant's base.
 Flowers bloom from May to August, the flattened yellow center disk resembling the eye of an ox.
 Each flower measures 1 to 3 inches in diameter and has seven to 20 petals.
 Stems are thin and 1 to 2 feet tall, usually branching to produce two or more flower heads.
 Showy flowers make good, long-lasting, cut specimens in bouquets or on their own in vases of water.

 |Botanical Name||Leucanthemum vulgare (previously known as Chrysanthemum leucanthemum)|